kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 ## From Idea to Outline

-The inception of a talk starts with an idea that sparks curiosity.
-Here's my process:

-1. **Refining the Idea:** I begin with broad brainstorming to fine-tune the core message.
-2. **Understanding the Audience:** Tailoring the talk to the audience's knowledge level ensures relevance and impact.
-3. **Crafting the Title and Abstract:** These are the first impressions of the talk, needing to intrigue and promise value.
-4. **Developing the Outline:** This acts as a blueprint, guiding the creation of content that tells a coherent story.
-5. **Planning the Slides:** I focus on a balance of content and clarity, ensuring each slide supports the talk's flow and keeps the audience engaged.

-This structured approach aids in crafting a presentation that's both informative and memorable.
+Turning a spark of inspiration into a structured talk is a journey filled with ups and downs.
+That said, I usually know the start and ending point of this phase: I start with an idea of something I want to talk about, and end with a bullet point list of slides.

+1. **Finding My Focus:** Every talk begins with that "aha" moment – an idea I can’t wait to dive into.
+But first, I take a step back to ensure it's something that will not only captivate me but also resonate with my audience.

+2. **Understanding the Playing Field:** I always consider who'll be in the room and what they're hoping to take away.
+This helps me tailor my message, whether I'm addressing newcomers or seasoned pros, in a 20-minute sprint or a longer deep-dive.

+3. **Crafting the Hook:** Next up, finding a title and abstract that act as my north star.
+This isn’t about being catchy for the sake of it; it's about clarity and setting expectations right from the get-go.

+4. **Laying the Groundwork:** With my direction clear, I sketch out an outline.
+This isn't set in stone but guides me to ensure I cover all bases without wandering off track.
+This first outline is usually just a rough unnumbered bullet point list of the key things I want to talk about.

+5. **Building the Story:** I think of my talk in three acts - setting the scene, tackling the challenge, and revealing the solution.
+It's about taking the audience on a journey that feels as natural to them as it does to me.
+I take the previous bullet points and tweak them until they fit in this "story approach".

+6. **Writing the Skeleton:** Once I think I'm in a good spot, I move to making a numbered bullet point list.
+On this list, each top level bullet point is numbered and represent a slide.
+Nested bullet point within each of those are unnumbered and serve as the notes with the details about content of the slide.

+7. **Iterate and Refine:** I brainstorm each section, not in isolation but as pieces of a larger puzzle.
+It's a back-and-forth process, tweaking and adjusting until everything clicks.

+8. **Seeking Feedback:** Once I have a skeleton I am happy with, I bounce ideas off friends or colleagues.
+Fresh eyes can spot what I might have missed and offer new perspectives.

+And once I think the skeleton has a good flow, it's time to turn it into slides.

-## My Rules For Making the Slides
+## Rules For Making the Slides

-Creating slides for my tech talks once I have the skeleton ready is relatively simple.
+Once I have the skeleton ready, making the slides is relatively simple.
 But, in a way, it's also a complete rewrite; sometimes I might notice that things flow better in a certain way, or that I have to move a few things around to keep the ideas floating.
 Either way, I do follow a series of specific rules:

 - **Timing is Key:** I aim for a slide per minute to maintain a comfortable pace, avoiding overloading the audience with too much information or too many transitions.

 - **Choosing the Right Tools:** Preferring offline tools like PowerPoint or Keynote ensures I'm prepared for any internet connectivity issues at conferences.

-- **Breaks for Clarity:** Using "title only" slides to segment my talk helps give the audience a moment to process the information, making the overall experience more digestible.
+- **Breaks for Clarity:** Using "title only" slides to segment my talk helps give the audience a moment to process the information, making the overall experience more digestible. _(these don't add to the 1min=1slide count)_

 - **A Dash of Humor:** While I enjoy incorporating a meme or two (limiting myself to one per ten slides, circa), it's about striking the right balance between humor and content.